jmerlini/codesignal/stringsRearrangement/readme.md

 ## Future Goals

 Although the problem doesn't require it, it would be easy to return the maximal path in addition to the boolean -- and more helpful.

-Note to self: Use an array `[boolean, maximal path]` where the maximal path is empty if boolean is `False`.